-- 1.1.1 Principles, authority
+1.1.1 Principles, authority

-- (1) In accordance with the General Section of the Sporting Code, this Section, together with any amendments and the Competition Rules, contains the Regulations that apply to all sport parachuting activity.
+- (1) In accordance with the General Section of the Sporting Code, this Section, together with any amendments and the Competition Rules, contains the Regulations that apply to all sport parachuting and indoor skydiving activity.

-- (2) Changes to the text of this Section of the Sporting Code are set out in Annex A, which is re-written each time changes have been approved by the International Parachuting Commission (IPC) of the Fédération Aéronautique Internationale (FAI).
-It contains the year of issue as required by the General Section 10.3.
+- (2) Changes to the text of this Section of the Sporting Code from the previous year are indicated by a vertical bar in the margin.

 - (3) Only events that are held in accordance with these rules are recognised by the FAI.
 NACs should apply these rules to National Championships and other National Parachuting Competitions.
 For national competitions, this Section of the Sporting Code may need modification to conform to local Civil Aviation regulations and to allow for novice and other competitions.

 - (4) The competition parachuting disciplines are:

 - Accuracy Landing

 - Freefall Style

-- Formation Skydiving
+- Formation Skydiving (FS and including Vertical Formation Skydiving VFS)

-- Canopy Formation
+- Canopy Formation (CF)

 - Para-Ski

-- Artistic Events
+- Artistic Events (AE)

-- Canopy Piloting
+- Canopy Piloting (CP)

+- Speed Skydiving (SP)

+- Wingsuit Flying (WS)

-The Rules for each competition parachuting discipline are the responsibility of the appropriate IPC Committee, which will, each year, prepare a current edition, which must receive IPC approval at each IPC Plenary Meeting.
+The Competition Rules for each competition parachuting discipline are the responsibility of the appropriate IPC Committee, which will, each year, prepare a current edition, which must receive IPC approval at each IPC Plenary Meeting.